BoscoDomingo/SpotifyMatcher/README.md

 # SpotifyMatcher

-Cross-platform tool to match your local files to Spotify's database!
-Easily move all your .mp3 files over to a playlist on Spotify
+Cross-platform tool to match your local files to Spotify's database.
+Easily transfer all your local files over to a playlist on Spotify in just a few minutes.
+Migrating your local library has never been this easy!

 ## Before you start (5 minutes)